lucid2713/lucid2713.github.io/_portfolio/2_project.markdown

 <br/>

-Worked with 2 other colleagues as a study project.
-We used the pingpong racket and balls but the way of play is much similar to the squash. <br/>
+Worked with two other colleagues as a study project.
+We used pingpong racket and balls but how the game was played is much similar to squash. <br/>
-The concept is 'playing game, workout and interactive drawing at the same time'.<br/> When we hit the ball toward the wall, a sensor attached on racket works and the Kinect detects positions of the ball.
-And these sensing data are converted to drawing and projected on the wall in real time.
-There is the time limit so after the game done, participants can take along their drawing outcome.<br/>
+The concept is ‘playing game, working out, and interactive drawing at the same time’. <br/>
+When we hit the ball towards the wall, a sensor attached on racket works and the Kinect detects the position of the ball.
+These sensed data are converted to drawing and is projected on the wall in real time.
+There is a time limit so after the game is done, participants can check and receive their drawing outcome. <br/>

 #### I contributed to
 <ul>